-STAT 365-0 Introduction to the Analysis of Financial Data Use of time series and regression models in the analysis of financial data.
+STAT 365-0 Introduction to the Analysis of Financial DataUse of time series and regression models in the analysis of financial data.
 Topics covered include models for returns, portfolio theory, and capital asset pricing model.
-Prerequisites: MATH 240 and at least 2 courses in probability and statistics.

-STAT 370-0 Human Rights Statistics Development, analysis, interpretation, use, and misuse of statistical data and methods for description, evaluation, and political action regarding war, disappearances, justice, violence against women, trafficking, profiling, elections, hunger, refugees, discrimination, etc. Prerequisites: 2 of 325, 350, 320-2,3; ECON 381-1,2; MATH 386-1,2; IEMS 303, 304; or consent of instructor.
+Prerequisites: MATH 240 and at least 2 courses in probability and regarding war, disappearances, justice, violence against women, trafficking, profiling, elections, hunger, refugees, discrimination, etc. Prerequisites: 2 of 325, 350, 320-2,3; ECON 381-1,2; MATH 386-1,2; IEMS 303, 304; or consent of instructor.